s212781/MLOps-Project-Group13/reports/README.md

 >
 > Answer:

-We have used unit testing in our code to prevent possible errors during data loading and processing as well as model creation.
-Then we have calculated the coverage in our code with these unit tests.
-The total code coverage of our code is X%, which includes all our source code.
-We are far from 100% coverage of our code and even if we were then we would not be 100% sure about our code being error free.
-Unit testing helps us detect which functions in our code could possibly fail, which helps us detect the problems easier and act on them.
+Our total code coverage of code is 100%, but this includes only the model and the data code.
+Therefore, this has to be seen critically, since there are a lot of other code parts that are not tested.
+For demonstration purposes we focused on the main code parts for testing.
+There are a lot of other possible tests that could have been implemented.
+For instance a training with one epoch could have been checked to ensure the training is working.
+Also, more concrete test like testing the loss function or gradient computation could have been tested.
 However, unit testing are not enough for us to cover integration errors.
 It can not test non-functional attributes, such as scalability, reproducability etc.
-TO BE UPDATED* coverage percent

 ### Question 9